-- 44. There are currently major infrastructure projects in North West Wales which will have an impact on Gwynedd Council and more specifically the significant demand for resources within the Planning Service as well as other Services in the Council.
-These projects include: - 45.
-The National Grid North Wales Connections Project: This relates to increasing the capacity of the electricity network between Wylfa Newydd and Trawsfynydd, to transport the additional capacity generated from major energy schemes such as Wylfa Newydd.
-Gwynedd Council and Anglesey Council have a Joint Planning Performance Agreement in place with National Grid, which provides the framework for pre-application engagement in relation to the Development Consent Order (DCO) application.
-National Grid have consulted on possible route options for the connection through Gwynedd and Anglesey, and the DCO was submitted in September 2018 and accepted by PINS.
-The Planning Service is leading on this project on behalf of the Council, with the next stages involving the progression of the Statement of Common Ground, the Local Impact Report as well as giving evidence at the examination hearings. - 46.
+- 47. There have been major infrastructure projects in North West Wales which have had an impact on Gwynedd Council and more specifically the significant demand for resources within the Planning Service as well as other Services in the Council.
+These projects include: - 48.
+The National Grid North Wales Connections Project recently came to an end soon after the submission of the DCO (which was subsequently withdrawn).
+The project related to increasing the capacity of the electricity network between Wylfa Newydd and Trawsfynydd, to transport the additional capacity generated from major energy schemes such as Wylfa Newydd. - 49.
 Wylfa Newydd (Anglesey): The Joint Local Development Plan has been produced on the basis that the Wylfa Newydd project will happen towards the end of the Plan period.
 A series of three pre-application consultations (PACs) and an informal consultation on the draft DCO have been undertaken and responded to by the Council.
 The Wales Act 2017 means that development that supports the delivery and operation of Wylfa Newydd, commonly referred to as 'associated developments', can be included in the DCO application.
 These 'associated developments' include construction worker's accommodation, logistics centre, park and ride.
 The Planning Act 2008 requires that the Secretary of State must have regard to any Local Impact Report (which will be required from the Isle of Anglesey County Council as the host authority) and any similar reports prepared by stakeholders such as Gwynedd Council.
-The DCO application was submitted on the 1 June 2018 and has been accepted by PINS.
-The Planning Service is leading this project on behalf of the Council, with the next stages including preparation of a Local Impact Report, Statements of Common Ground and input at the examination hearings which started on the 24 October 2018. - 47.
-There are also projects that are more specific to Gwynedd only: - 48.
+The DCO application was submitted on the 1 June 2018, the examination hearings started on the 24 October 2018.
+Gwynedd's Planning Service has taken a leading role in coordinating the production of a Local Impact Report on behalf of the Council.
+Gwynedd Officers have also provided evidence at the examination hearings and have tried to provide input on the terms of the section 106 agreement to mitigate impacts on Gwynedd. - 50.
+There are also projects that are more specific to Gwynedd only: - 51.
 National Grid Visual Impact Provision: In September 2015, National Grid made an announcement that the transmission line near Porthmadog is one of the 4 schemes to be taken forward to potential engineering work for mitigating the impact of overhead lines.
 Most of the transmission line is within the Gwynedd Local Planning Authority area with the remainder within the Snowdonia National Park Authority.
-Preliminary discussions between the Planning Service and National Grid in relation to scoping the proposed work, have commenced and the project is gathering momentum with specific surveys and work currently being undertaken.

-- 49. National Grid undergrounding at Glaslyn: The Planning Service is providing input into the scheme for the upgrading and undergrounding of part of the route from Wern, which includes the Glaslyn estuary.
+The project has been screened for EIA and is in the final pre application stages. - 52.
+National Grid undergrounding at Glaslyn: The Planning Service has provided input into the scheme for the upgrading and undergrounding of part of the route from Wern, which includes the Glaslyn estuary.
 This work is a separate package to the other National Grid schemes referred to above.
-Specific work and surveys are currently underway. - 50.
-National Grid Dinorwig Cables: The Planning Service is in the early stages of providing input into the scheme for the upgrading of the route of the existing cables from Dinrowig.
+Specific work and surveys have been undertaken. - 53.
+National Grid Dinorwig Cables: The Planning Service is in the early stages of providing input into the scheme for the upgrading of the route of the existing cables from Dinorwig.
 This work is a separate package to the other National Grid schemes referred to above.
-Specific work and surveys are currently underway.
+Specific work and surveys are currently underway in order to assess the best routes.